Newton, Iowa: Entertainment, recreation and sports

 The Newton High School completes in class 4A athletics through the Iowa High School Athletic Association.
 The mascot of the high school is a Cardinal.
 The IHSAA athletics that Newton participates in includes: baseball, basketball, bowling, cross country, football, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling.

 Newton is home to several parks and recreation areas.
 The City maintains 13 City parks and recreational areas, including the flagship park of the community, Maytag Park.
 Maytag Park is on the National Registrar of Historic Places.
 Amenities at Maytag Park include the Maytag Bowl—a historic bandshell, a public swimming pool, and a disc golf course.
 In addition to the City parks, Project AWAKE, a local non-profit organization, maintains the Newton Arboretum and Botanical Gardens as well as Sersland Park, a downtown park.
 The Newton Arboretum and Botanical Gardens occupies six acres of land and features over 150 species of trees, a rose garden, a butterfly garden, a water garden, and a native prairie.

 Death of Rocky Marciano

 On August 31, 1969, world boxing champion Rocky Marciano and two other occupants died when their airplane crashed in Newton.
 This was the third of a series of airplane accidents or incidents in Iowa involving celebrities, after a 1959 accident in Clear Lake and a 1960 incident in Carroll that involved a plane carrying the Los Angeles Lakers basketball team.

-Educational opportunities
+Education

 The Newton Community School District offers public K – 12 schools.

-Newton Christian School offers private Preschool - 8th grade.
+Newton Christian School offers private Preschool to 8th grade.

-Buena Vista University offers classes at the DMACC Newton campus and online, allowing students to complete a bachelor's degree in a variety of majors.